 |A picture says a 1,000 words|

 |Perfect spot to enjoy my bag o' wine|

 |Panoramic - wish there were a better way to share this.
 Click on image to expand.|

 |Kevin taking in the views at the top of the point|

 |Good Night Ridge|

 The sun went to bed and so did we, anticipating an early start to avoid avy danger.
 Did we make it to our destination summit?
-Tune in to the next blog to find out!
+Read the Part II blog find out!